printdotio/printio-ios-sdk/ios_sdk_customization.md

 ---
 ## Featured Products Title

 Customize the title for the Featured Products screen.
-Default value is "Featured Products"
+Default value is "Products"

 | Method | Parameters - Options |
 | :---- | :---- |